 Educational assistance is paid to the qualified dependents of disabled veterans.
-As of October 1st, 2011, the full-time (12 or more credits) monthly benefit is $957.00.
+As of October 1st, 2013, the full-time monthly benefit is $1003.00.
 To be eligible for Survivors’ & Dependents’ Education Assistance, you must be the spouse or child of –

 - A veteran who died, or is permanently and totally disabled, as the result of a service-connected disability

 - The disability must arise out of active service in the Armed Forces

 - A veteran who died from any cause while such service-connected disability was in existence

 - A service member missing in action or captured in the line of duty by a hostile force

 - A service member forcibly detained or interned in the line of duty by a foreign government or power